iterative/dvc.org/content/docs/command-reference/status.md

     hash in the DVC-file is up to date, but there is no corresponding
     <abbr>cache</abbr> file or directory.

-- _update available_ means that <abbr>import stages</abbr> are not updated to
+- _update available_ means that <abbr>import stages</abbr> are outdated.
+The
-  latest version.
-The orginal file or directory from where the import was done is changed.
-The imported file can me moved to latest version by running `dvc update`.
+  original file or directory has changed.
+The imported data can be moved to its latest version by using `dvc update`.

 **For comparison against remote storage:**